In May I had my best friend and his girlfriend coming for the first time in Thailand.

-Khaosan is the backapacker and budget traveler area of Bangkok.
-It's close to all main attractions of the city (the Royal Temple, Wat Pho, Wat Arun...) but is mostly known for its bars with blasting music, night market, pad thais and cheap drinks.
+Khaosan is the backpacker and budget traveler area of Bangkok.
+It's close to all main attractions of the city (the Royal Temple, Wat Pho, Wat Arun...) but is mostly known for its bars with blasting music, night market, pad Thais and cheap drinks.

 Don't go there to eat a good pad thai though.
 What I use to remember as the best pad thai in Bangkok is now just terrible.

-Most of the food in the main street have become pretty mediocre over the last years and it's some of the worst I've tasted in Bangkok.
+Most of the food in the main street has become pretty mediocre over the last years and it's some of the worst I've tasted in Bangkok.

 Just get out of Khaosan road itself and look for some street food or restaurants outside the main street.